Are all Weakly Convex and Decomposable Polyhedral Surfaces Infinitesimally Rigid?: Introduction

-While Schlenker and Izmestiev proved Theorem \ref{Th_1} in \cite{key7}, they received the following result as a consequence: \begin{theorem} If a polyhedron is weakly convex, decomposable, and weakly codecomposable with triangular faces then it must be infinitesimally rigid. \end{theorem} Here, \textbf{weakly codecomposable} denotes any polyhedron $P$ which sits inside a convex polyhedron $Q$ such that all of the vertices of $P$ coincide with those of $Q$ and the complement of $P$ in $Q$ (that is, the difference between $Q$ and $P$) can be triangulated without adding new vertices. \\ To see how Theorem \ref{Th_2} follows from Theorem \ref{Th_1}, notice that for a weakly convex, decomposable, and weakly codecomposable polyhedron $P$, there must exist a convex polyhedron $P_c$ such that $P_c$ shares all its vertices with $P$, and a triangulation $T$ of $P$ that is contained in a triangulation $T_c$ of $P_c$, where the vertices of $T_c$ are precisely those of $P_c$.
+To see how Theorem \ref{Th_2} follows from Theorem \ref{Th_1}, notice that for a weakly convex, decomposable, and weakly codecomposable polyhedron $P$, there must exist a convex polyhedron $P_c$ such that $P_c$ shares all its vertices with $P$, and a triangulation $T$ of $P$ that is contained in a triangulation $T_c$ of $P_c$, where the vertices of $T_c$ are precisely those of $P_c$.
 Now, it can be shown that $M_T$ must be a principal minor of $M_T{_c}$.
-Thus, by theorem \ref{Th_1}, $M_T{_c}$ is positive definite and therefore $M_T$ must be as well.
+Thus, by Theorem \ref{Th_1}, $M_T{_c}$ is positive definite and therefore $M_T$ must be as well.
 Since positive definite matrices are invertible, Lemma \ref{L_1} yields the desired result.